jshimamoto/visualizer/README.md

 # Visualizer

-This repository provides the code to make a music visualizer using a Raspberry Pi Pico H.
+This repository provides the code to make an neopixel LED music visualizer using a Raspberry Pi Pico H.

 ## Set Up
 ### Using the Pico-SDK